Causal influence in operational probabilistic theories: Conclusion

 We also identified a feature of a theory is sufficient for the three conditions to become equivalent: this feature was introduced as no-interaction without disturbance.
 Its failure in the case of a reversible process determines causal influence without signalling.
 While the relation of no interaction without disturbance with {\em no information without disturbance}~\cite{DAriano2020information} is beyond the scope of the present paper, we plan to study it in the near future.

 Interestingly, the example that we spotted of a reversible process that allows for interaction without disturbance is the classical controlled-not.
 This gate allows indeed the agent that controls the target to copy the content of the control without affecting it.
 We deem such an intervention to have a causal influence on the control, even if it does not affect its state.
 Indeed, it is clear that one cannot copy the state of a system without an effective interaction.
-Secondarily, we claim that e.g.~copying information from a system has a causal influence on it, even though its state might be unaffected, as one can figure out thinking of many examples in everyday life.
+Secondarily, we claim that e.g.~copying information from a system has a causal influence on it, even though its \emph{local} state might be unaffected, as one can figure out thinking of many examples in everyday life.
+The influence consists in creating correlations between the system and its environment, that were absent before occurrence of the interaction.

 The definition of causal influence that we propose here has a consequence on the notion of neighbourhood of a cell in a cellular automaton.
 Indeed, while the definition based on signalling causes puzzling questions in the case of classical cellular automata---such as seemingly local cellular automata whose inverse is non local---a definition based on causal influence sheds some light on the mentioned issues, showing that the actual neighbourhood can be much larger than the signalling neighbourhood.
 This phenomenon lies at the basis of the effect that was noticed in Ref.~\cite{PhysRevA.95.012331}, where the ``quantised'' version of a classical cellular automaton was observed to produce a ``speedup'' in the propagation of information.
 In the perspective of our definition, the effect is due to the fact that the process of ``quantising'' a classical gate turns its neighbourhood of causal influence---which might be strictly larger than its signalling neighbourhood---into the neighbourhood of the quantised version (in the quantum case there is no distinction between the two neighbourhoods).
 As an example, the quantum controlled-not exhibits a kickback on the control, highlighting that the latter is subject to a causal influence from the target.